-One of the most exciting young artists to emerge in recent years, Martina Filjak is garnering international praise for her poetic passion and technical mastery at the keyboard as well as for her charismatic personality and magnetic stage presence.
+One of the most exciting artists to emerge in recent years, Martina Filjak is garnering international praise for her poetic passion and technical mastery at the keyboard as well as for her charismatic personality and magnetic stage presence.

 Martina Filjak came to international attention by winning the Gold Medal, the 1st prize and the Beethoven prize at the Cleveland International Piano Competition in 2009, which brought her numerous engagements in the United States and internationally.
 Prior to that, she won 1st prizes at the Maria Canals Piano Competition (Barcelona) and the Viotti Piano Competition (Vercelli), and was a laureate at the Busoni Piano Competition.

 The artist’s extensive repertoire ranges from Bach to Berio and encompasses more than 30 piano concertos.
 She is dedicated to continuous exploring of piano literature and various concert formats.
-Performing with orchestra takes the biggest part of her time and she frequently states that she enjoys the interaction and the exchange of energy between so many musicians on the stage.
+Performing with orchestra takes the biggest part of her time and she frequently states that she enjoys the interaction and the exchange of energies between so many musicians on stage.

-Martina speaks seven languages.
+Based in Berlin, Martina speaks seven languages.
 Fortunately, for an active performer, she loves to travel.

 At the request of the artist, please do not alter this biography without prior approval.

-August 2015 – please destroy previously dated materials.
+December 2018 – please destroy previously dated materials.